 Travel with us and discover why we are consistently winning awards for Top Youth Travel Organization.

 Who can go on this program?
 What kind of teen typically goes on this program?

 Teens from all over the world join this program!
 Typically, our participants are culturally curious individuals who are excited to make new friends, experience something unique, and interested in stepping out of their comfort zones and expanding their horizons.

 This program is exclusively for students who are currently in 11th or 12th grade and approximately 17 to 18 years old.
 Students living outside of the USA are welcome to join!

 Our hotels are chosen specifically in safe areas and are well suited to facilitating group supervision.
 We stay in centrally located accommodations, usually within walking distance of the main attractions.
 We do not use large, impersonal chain hotels on the outskirts of cities; we prefer to select smaller, family-run hotels where we establish personal relationships with the owners.

-In Berlin, our hotel is right in the center of the city, close by the German Parliament, Brandenburg Gate and the Jewish Memorial.
+In Berlin, our hotel is right in the center of the city, next to the largest square in Germany.
 In Krakow we stay within 5 minutes walking distance of the Old Town Square and right off the main shopping street.
 In Vienna we stay in a quaint and central hotel.
 In Budapest we stay in a hotel centrally located next to the main train station.